- The bill of lading is one of the most important documents in shipping

 This shows how many bills of lading are required for the release of a cargo (wherein a Negotiable Bill of Lading or Straight Bill of Lading has been issued)..

-If you look at the highlighted parts, you can see that release of cargo (delivery order) will be granted to the authorised consignee after presentation of 1 of the number of original bills of lading issued..
+If you look at the highlighted parts, you can see that release of cargo (delivery order) can be granted to the authorised consignee after presentation of 1 of the number of original bills of lading issued..

 But there are also cases wherein the shipping line might require the surrender of all the issued originals, specially in cases where they maybe making some exceptions on the endorsements required on the bill of lading..